Linear algebra and group theory: 8a. Hilbert spaces

 \begin{theorem} Given a measured space $X$, the quantity

 is a scalar product, making $H=L^2(X)$ a Hilbert space. \end{theorem}

-\begin{proof} Here the first assertion is clear, and the fact that the Cauchy sequences converge is clear as well, by taking the pointwise limit, and using a standard argument. \end{proof}
+\begin{proof} Here the first assertion is clear, and the fact that the Cauchy sequences converge is clear as well, by taking the pointwise limit, and using a standard argument.
+As before with our previous such results, we will leave the verifications here as an exercise. \end{proof}

 Observe that with $X=\{1,\ldots,N\}$ we obtain the space $H=\mathbb C^N$.
 Also, with $X=\mathbb N$, with the counting measure, we obtain the space $H=l^2(\mathbb N)$.
 In fact, with an arbitrary set $I$, once again with the counting mesure, we obtain the space $H=l^2(I)$.
 Thus, the construction in Theorem 8.10 unifies all the Hilbert space constructions that we have.